signalfx/splunk-otel-go/MIGRATING.md

 ## Migration Steps

-The following steps identify all actions needed to migrate from [SignalFx Tracing Library for Go] to the [Splunk Distribution of OpenTelemetry for Go].
+The following steps identify all actions needed to migrate from [SignalFx Tracing Library for Go] to the [Splunk Distribution of OpenTelemetry Go].

 After the migration steps are complete, all tracing telemetry will continue to be transmitted and you will no longer have any dependency on